Common leds properties.

 "heartbeat" - LED "double" flashes at a load average based rate

-"ide-disk" - LED indicates disk activity
+"ide-disk" - LED indicates IDE disk activity (deprecated),

 "timer" - LED flashes at a fixed, configurable rate

 - led-max-microamp : Maximum LED supply current in microamperes.
 This property

 can be made mandatory for the board configurations

 introducing a risk of hardware damage in case an excessive

 current is set.